nus-cs2103-AY2223S2/tp/docs/index.md

 - Optimized for those who prefer to work with a Command Line Interface (CLI), PowerCards allows you to make flashcards much faster than traditional flashcard apps ever could.
 - With its clean and intuitive user interface, PowerCards provides a zero-distraction environment during your long study sessions.

-Empower your learning, one PowerCard at a time.
+Empower your learning, one PowerCards at a time.

 **Acknowledgements**